Master's Degree Options

 topic will usually be in an area of interest discovered by the student in early stages

-of the Construction program or work experience.
+of the construction degree program or work experience.
 Students may enroll for a maximum

 of 4 hours per term for thesis credit.
 The student works independently under the supervision